massifrg/pandoc-extract-json-meta/README.md

 The default behavior of `json_metadata.lua` is to convert them to plain text.

-You may want to keep the formatting: you can do it setting the `format` variable:
+You may want to keep their formatting.
+You can do it setting the `format` variable:

 ```sh
 pandoc -f json -t ../src/json_metadata.lua -V format=html test.json